jinghuazhao/INF/csd3/README.md

 # Scripts on CSD3

+**NOTE**: now merge.sh and INTERVAL-rsid.ini works directly to the original INTERVAL bgen files.

 ## QQ and Manhattan plots

 The version for meta-analysis was part of `analysis.sh` at tryggve/. [qqman.sh](qqman.sh) calls turboqq and turboman by Bram Prins.